-Following submission papers will be reviewed by an assessment board comprised of members of the Air and Space Power Centres staff and editorial board.
-Category submissions will be placed in a recommended order of merit.
+Following submission, papers will be reviewed by an assessment board comprised of members of the Air and Space Power Centre's staff and editorial board.
+Submissions will be placed in a recommended order of merit.

-Winners of each category will be endorsed by Chief of Air Force from the recommendations of the assessment board.
+Winners will be endorsed by Chief of Air Force from the recommendations of the assessment board.
 The board may elect not to award a prize if there is insufficient competition (quantity and/or quality) for a given year.
-Likewise, the board reserves the right to recognise in an appropriate manner papers of a high standard that do not win the overall prize.
+Likewise, the board reserves the right to recognise in an appropriate manner papers of a high standard that do not win.